Welcome to eBUS Adapter Shield v5!

 In eBUS mode, the blue LED blinks shortly every 5 seconds as a ping, when configured like that via easi> interface.

-The green and red LEDs light up on the corresponding eBUS traffic, when eBUS mode is on and configured like that via easi> interface.
+The LEDs light up green and red on the corresponding eBUS traffic (green for receive, red for send), when eBUS mode is on and configured like that via easi> interface.

 Button